MildMax/Animator/README.md

 -----------------------------------------------

 --TextViewImpl class--
 The TextViewImpl class writes a textual description of the animation to either a specified output .txt file or to System.out.
 Has two constructors since a fileName does not need to be supplied to create a TextView.
+Extends the AbstractTextView class.

 --TextViewImpl single argument constructor--
 The TextViewImpl constructor that takes a single argument takes a String indicating the name of a file that the text output will be written to.
 If the fileName is null, throws IllegalARgumentException since the file must exist in this instance.
 If the filename does not end with ".txt", throws IllegalArugmentException since the class must write to a text file if it writes to a file.
 If the filename is less than 5 characters, including the ".txt", then it does not contain a valid filename, and throws IllegalArgumentException.
 Passes fileName to the super constructor.